lubuntu-team/manual/source/2/2.5/2.5.1/K3b.rst

 Customizing
 ------------
 To configure settings for K3b :menuselection:`Settings --> Configure K3b`.
 To ask to save projects on exit autmoatically check the :guilabel:`Ask to save projects on exit` checkbox.
 To view information about your devices use the :guilabel:`Devices` tab.
+To show settings for :guilabel:`Notifications` has settings for notifications.
+The context you use are for choosing :guilabel:`Process successful`, :guilabel:`Process error`, :guilabel:`Track data not found`, :guilabel:`Waiting for medium`, :guilabel:`Mount/unmount failed`, :guilabel:`No problems found` , or :guilabel:`Busy`.
+To make a popup show up choose the :guilabel:`Show a message in popup` checkbox.